Mouth-blown bottles portion

 Pontil Marks or Scars page for much more information on pontil rods,

 pontil scars, and the empontilling process.
 Between the mid 1840s

 and the mid 1860s the pontil rod was gradually

 replaced by various

 tools which typically leave no distinct markings on the bottle

-YES - The base of the bottle does have a pontil mark.
-Utilitarian bottles with pontil marks usually date from or prior to the American Civil War era, i.e., ≤1860-1865, and almost always prior to the early 1870s, though can date prior to the earliest timeframe that this website covers (1800).
+YES - The base of the bottle does have some type of pontil mark or scar.
+Utilitarian bottles with pontil marks usually date from or prior to the American Civil War era, i.e., ≤1860-1865, and virtually always prior to the early 1870s, though can date much earlier than the earliest timeframe this website covers (late 18th century).
 (Many "specialty" bottles can have pontil scars after this period, though common utilitarian bottles follow these time frames quite closely; click specialty bottle pontil scars for more information.)

 NOTE: This is the end of the key for

 pontil-marked bottles as the remaining questions deal with post-Civil War